priyankav-27/PRODIGY_ML_01/README.md

 ## Overview
 The goal of this project is to build a linear regression model that accurately predicts house prices using the provided dataset.
 The model is trained on historical data containing information about house features and corresponding prices.
 ## Dataset
-The dataset used for training the model is the Housing Prices dataset from Kaggle.
+The dataset used for training the model is the Housing Prices dataset from (https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data) kaggle
 ## Dependencies
 - Python 3.x
 - scikit-learn